 Geno Washington and The Ram Jam Band took to the stage of High Wycombe Town on Tuesday 7th February 1967 for a gig billed in the Bucks Free Press advert by the strapline: “We’ve given you The Small Faces, Spencer Davis and now we present the greatest act in the country!”
 At the time of this performance Geno Washington was aged 23 years old, having starting performing with The Ram Jam band in 1965.
 Washington was a former US airman based in East Anglia.

 Admission was 7 shillings and 6 pence (37 ½ p) with DJ Don Jordan playing ‘Top Discs’.

-This is Geno and his band performing on German TV in 1967
+This is Geno and his band performing on TV during the era of their Wycombe appearance